Verify picoCTF 2024 Solution

 Learn more

-This bash for loop iterates over every file matching files/* and attempts to decrypt each with the known password.
-Only the correct file will decrypt to readable plaintext - the others will either fail with an error or produce garbage binary.
-Redirecting stdout to flag.txt captures the flag when the correct file is processed.
+The for loop iterates over every file matching files/* and attempts to decrypt each with the known password.
+Only the correct file decrypts to readable plaintext; the others fail with an error or produce garbage.
+Sending stderr to /dev/null hides the noise so the surviving stdout lines come from the one valid decrypt.

-This brute-force approach trades CPU time (decrypting every file) for the convenience of skipping the hash computation step.
+This brute-force approach trades CPU time for the convenience of skipping the hash computation step.
 It is a valid strategy when the file count is small.
-With hundreds of files and slow PBKDF2 iterations it would be noticeably slower, making the hash-first approach more efficient.
+With hundreds of files and slow PBKDF2 iterations the hash-first approach is faster.

 Flag